mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

 As the dependencies are in cache ready to roll, `compile` job didn't have to download them again but instead executed the command directly.

-# Creating custom image
+# Creating a custom image

 By using caching, we saved ourselves from downloading the same dependencies over and over again and improved our execution time for the workflow.
 Now we are ready to tackle the other problem, which is downloading the same applications for each job over and over again.

 We need sbt and docker to complete the execution of the workflow.
 Instead of downloading and installing them in the context of each job, we can create a docker image with them and use that image in each job.

-Althought there are some other solutions and workaronds to cache and reuse the downloaded applications, this solution is actually more convenient since we can use the same image for different tasks, instead of creating and maintaning caches.
+Although there are some other solutions and workarounds to cache and reuse the downloaded applications, this solution is actually more convenient since we can use the same image for different tasks, instead of creating and maintaining caches.

-So let's start creating docker image.
+So let's start creating a docker image.
 This is actually pretty straight forward, we are going to run the same commands, however this time we are going to do this in a Dockerfile.

 ```
 FROM openjdk:8